junxit/us-congress-bills-112/bill.md

 > ## § 605.
 Comprehensive research plan and action strategy
 >
-> - **(a)** *In general* Not later than 2 years after the date of enactment of the Harmful Algal Blooms and Hypoxia Research and Control Amendments Act of 2011, the Under Secretary, through the Task Force, shall transmit to the Congress a comprehensive research plan and action strategy to address marine and freshwater harmful algal blooms and hypoxia that identifies—
+> - **(a)** *In general* Not later than 2 years after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2011, the Under Secretary, through the Task Force, shall transmit to the Congress a comprehensive research plan and action strategy to address marine and freshwater harmful algal blooms and hypoxia that identifies—
 >   - **(1)** the specific activities to be carried out by the Program and the timeline for carrying out such activities;
 >   - **(2)** the roles and responsibilities of each Federal agency in the Task Force in carrying out Program activities; and
 >   - **(3)** appropriate regions and subregions requiring specific research and activities to address local, State, and regional harmful algal blooms and hypoxia.